ThomasLamprecht/ceph/ceph/doc/rados/operations/stretch-mode.rst

 Ceph is designed with the expectation that all parts of its network and cluster will be reliable and that failures will be distributed randomly across the CRUSH topology.
-When a host or network switch goes down, many OSDs will become unavailable.
-Ceph is designed so that the remaining OSDs and Monitors will maintain access to data.
+If a host or network switch goes down and causes the loss of many OSDs, Ceph is designed so that the remaining OSDs and monitors will route around such a loss.

 Sometimes this cannot be relied upon.
 If you have a "stretched-cluster" deployment in which much of your cluster is behind a single network component,